Eurasia Expedition Vehicle Tour2026-05-17T10:21:34+00:00

-From the Alps to the roof of the world by expedition vehicle!
+From the Alps to the Roof of the World

-This expedition vehicle tour is an adventure of superlatives: From the shores of Lake Chiemsee in Bavaria, the route leads through the Balkans, Anatolia, and the Black Sea coast to Central Asia, finally reaching distant Shanghai.
-Over more than 80 days of travel, self-drivers experience the fascination of the Silk Road, traversing steppe, desert, and high mountains, discovering legendary places like Samarkand, Dushanbe, the Pamir Highway, the Taklamakan Desert, Tibet, and Lhasa.
+This motorhome tour is an adventure of superlatives: starting from the shores of the Bavarian Chiemsee, the route stretches across the Balkans, Anatolia, and the Black Sea coast into Central Asia, finally reaching the distant metropolis of Shanghai.
+Over the course of more than 80 travel days, participants will experience the fascination of the historic Silk Road.
+Traveling primarily on paved roads with occasional challenging sections, you will traverse vast steppes, shifting deserts, and majestic high mountain ranges, discovering legendary sites such as Samarkand, the Taklamakan Desert, Tibet, and Lhasa.

 From Europe to Central Asia – the traces of the Silk Road

-The starting point at Lake Chiemsee marks the beginning of a unique overland adventure.
-With the expedition vehicles we travel through the Balkan countries to Istanbul, the oriental pearl on the Bosporus.
-After crossing the Anatolian highlands, the route continues along the Georgian Black Sea coast and the mountains of the Caucasus towards the Caspian Sea.
-In Uzbekistan, we follow the stations of the historic Silk Road.
-The ancient trading metropolises of Bukhara and Samarkand impress with monumental mosques, madrasas, and lively bazaars.
-We continue to Tajikistan, where we start in Dushanbe and then venture into the mighty ranges of the Pamir Mountains.
+The starting point at Lake Chiemsee marks the beginning of a once-in-a-lifetime overland adventure.
+Your motorhome journey leads through the Balkan nations to Istanbul, the “Oriental Pearl” on the Bosphorus.
+After crossing the Anatolian Highlands, the route follows the Georgian Black Sea coast and the rugged peaks of the Caucasus Mountains toward the Caspian Sea.

 Read more